gem/oq-engine/doc/adv-manual/general.rst

 -------------------------

 Once you have the engine installed you can run calculations.
-We recommend starting from the demos directory which contains example of hazard and risk calculations.
+We recommend starting from the demos directory which contains examples of hazard and risk calculations.
 For instance you could run the area source demo with the following command::